MrGiovanni/DiffTumor/README.md

 ## Acknowledgement

 This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the McGovern Foundation.
-The segmentation backbone is based on [Swin UNETR](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb); we appreciate the effort of the [MONAI Team](https://monai.io/) to provide and maintain open-source code to the community.
+The codebase is modified from NVIDIA MONAI.
 Paper content is covered by patents pending.